Fahd-O/Learning-HTML-and-CSS-with-Quetin-Watt/ReadMe.md

 ## License

-This project is not licensed at the moment.
+This project ordinarily shouldn't be needing a license, but if for any reason you'll be needing it, it is free to use.